SkygearIO/skygear-doc/content/cloud-db/data-types/js.md

 skygear server database for efficient query.

 You can even reference a user from a record.
-To learn more about user object or how to retrieve user objects, you can read the [Users](/js/guide/users) section.
+To learn more about user object or how to retrieve user objects, you can read the
+[User Authentication Basics][doc-auth-basics].
 Notice that we are not using the `new` keyword creating reference.
 Assume you have the user record object `rick`.